codeonlyjs/website/content/guide/apiTemplates.md

 ### parse {#InputOptions#parse}

-Parse a display string into a property value
+Parse a display string into a property value.

 ```ts